Click play to listen to this article.

 Getting an ex back is not a skill after all.
 Yet don’t fret.
 Here’s what you can do instead:

-- Date other people and practice your social, conversational, and dating skills with them (which you can then use when interacting with your ex).
+- Date other people and practice your social and conversational skills with them (which you can then use when interacting with your ex).
+A few crucial ones: building emotional connections, elegantly escalating sexuality, being vulnerable, allowing imperfection to permeate your interactions.

 3. Leverage Negative Visualization